amjadbouhouch/fetcher-mcp/README.md

   - Supports the following parameters:
     - `url`: The URL of the web page to fetch (required parameter)
     - `timeout`: Page loading timeout in milliseconds, default is 30000 (30 seconds)
-    - `waitUntil`: Specifies when navigation is considered complete, options: 'load', 'domcontentloaded', 'networkidle', 'commit', default is 'load'
+    - `waitUntil`: Specifies when navigation is considered complete, options: 'load', 'domcontentloaded', 'networkidle', 'commit', default is 'networkidle'
-    - `extractContent`: Whether to intelligently extract the main content, default is true
+    - `format`: Output format - 'markdown' (default, extracts main content and converts to markdown) or 'html' (returns cleaned HTML)
     - `maxLength`: Maximum length of returned content (in characters), default is no limit
-    - `returnHtml`: Whether to return HTML content instead of Markdown, default is false
     - `waitForNavigation`: Whether to wait for additional navigation after initial page load (useful for sites with anti-bot verification), default is false
     - `navigationTimeout`: Maximum time to wait for additional navigation in milliseconds, default is 10000 (10 seconds)
     - `disableMedia`: Whether to disable media resources (images, stylesheets, fonts, media), default is true
     - `debug`: Whether to enable debug mode (showing browser window), overrides the --debug command line flag if specified

-- `fetch_urls` - Batch retrieve web page content from multiple URLs in parallel
+- `get_links` - Extract all clickable links from a specified web page
-  - Uses multi-tab parallel fetching for improved performance
-  - Returns combined results with clear separation between webpages
+  - Returns up to 100 links at a time with pagination support
+  - Extracts links from anchors, image maps, data-href attributes, and onclick handlers
+  - Deduplicates and converts to absolute URLs
   - Supports the following parameters:
-    - `urls`: Array of URLs to fetch (required parameter)
+    - `url`: The URL of the web page to fetch (required parameter)
-    - Other parameters are the same as `fetch_url`
+    - `timeout`: Page loading timeout in milliseconds, default is 30000 (30 seconds)
+    - `waitUntil`: When navigation is considered complete, default is 'networkidle'
+    - `offset`: Starting position for results (0-based), use to fetch next batch, default is 0
+    - `search`: Optional regex pattern to filter links by URL or title (case-insensitive)

 - `browser_install` - Install Playwright Chromium browser binary automatically